joostflick/functional-programming/README.md

 2. Which queries give an honest Dutch/English representation?
 3. Which values are needed to be able to see a change over the years?

+### Hypothesis
+*Each year the amount of English books as opposed to the amount of Dutch books grows*

-I decided to use the following datavalues per book:
+I decided to use the following data values per book:

 * ID
 * Publishing year